If your question was missed during webchat, please ask it here!

-Two things: 1.
+Favourite thing to do in my job Two things: 1.
 I love looking at things down the microscope.
 Seeing the tiny objects that can’t be seen under normal circumstances is like looking at a different world, and never ceases to amaze me.
 2. Giving evidence at crown court.
 It’s both thrilling and terrifying to stand in the witness box and explain the forensic science I’ve used in a criminal case, and very satisfying to know that my work on that case has been worthwhile.

 Forensic science is a very complicated business with lots of different specialist subjects.
 My area of expertise is the interpretation of body fluids and DNA evidence.

 I deal mostly with criminal cases and the aim of my work is to see if the body fluids found on items such as clothing or other objects used in a crime, can help to tell the police something about what happened and who was involved.